-With Seattle on the ‘front lines’ of COVID-19 epidemic, University of Washington lab given emergency approval to test for coronavirus
+University of Washington gets emergency green light to test for coronavirus

 Greninger explained that doctors or health care providers send the lab specimens swabbed from deep inside the nose and throat as well as liquid from the lower respiratory tract.
 The samples are placed in large, automated extractors which extract nucleic acid, which contains the virus’s genome.
 Then, using a process known as a reverse transcription polymerase chain reaction, scientists are able to amplify a small section of the genome.
 He said the coronavirus has 30,000 nucleotides — the basic structural units in DNA and RNA — and the UW test targets 100 of them specific to SARS-CoV-2.

-Two distinct regions of the virus’s genome — the RNA polymerase gene and the E gene — are what the tests are meant to detect.
+Two distinct regions of the virus’s genome — the RNA-dependent RNA polymerase gene and the E gene — are what the tests are meant to detect.
 If both genes are detected, a test is positive.
 If only one is detected, the test is considered inconclusive.
 If neither is detective, the test is presumed negative.